Pearl: Shapes

 Pearls are generally of spherical shapes.
 Perfectly round pearls are the rarest and most valuable shape.
 Semi-rounds are also used in necklaces or in pieces where the shape of the pearl can be disguised to look like it is a perfectly round pearl.
-Button pearls are like a slightly flattened round pearl and can also make a necklace, but are more often used in single pendants or earrings where the back half of the pearl is covered, making it look like a larger, rounder pearl.
+Button pearls are like slightly flattened round pearls and can also make a necklace, but are more often used in single pendants or earrings where the back half of the pearl is covered, making it look like a larger, rounder pearl.

 Pear-shaped pearls sometimes look like teardrop pearls and are most often seen in earrings, pendants, or as a center pearl in a necklace.
 Baroque pearls have a different appeal; they are often highly irregular with unique and interesting shapes.
 They are also commonly seen in necklaces.
 Circled pearls are characterized by concentric ridges, or rings, around the body of the pearl.

 In general, cultured pearls are less valuable than natural pearls, whereas imitation pearls have almost no value.
-One way that jewelers can determine whether a pearl is cultured or natural is to have a gemlab perform an X-ray examination of the pearl.
-If X-rays reveals a nucleus, the pearl is likely a bead-nucleated saltwater pearl.
+One way that jewelers can determine whether a pearl is cultured or natural is to have a gem lab perform an X-ray examination of the pearl.
+If X-rays reveal a nucleus, the pearl is likely a bead-nucleated saltwater pearl.
 If no nucleus is present, but irregular and small dark inner spots indicating a cavity are visible, combined with concentric rings of organic substance, the pearl is likely a cultured freshwater.
-Cultured freshwater pearls can often be confused for natural pearls which present as homogeneous pictures which continuously darken toward the surface of the pearl.
+Cultured freshwater pearls can often be confused with natural pearls, which present as homogeneous pictures that continuously darken toward the surface of the pearl.
 Natural pearls will often show larger cavities where organic matter has dried out and decomposed.